 The best way to learn to drive a bicycle is to take a course with a qualified instructor, just as this is the best way to learn to drive a motor vehicle.
-Bicycle driver courses are available in the United States as part of the League of American Bicyclists’ Bike Ed program (current listing).
-In Canada, Can-Bike classes are offered by affliates of the Canadian Cycling Association, including classes sponsored by the City of Toronto.
-In Greater London and Sussex, UK, classes are offered by Cycle Training, Ltd.
+Bicycle driver courses are available in the United States as part of the League of American Bicyclists’ Ride Smart program.
+In Canada, Can-Bike classes are offered by affiliates of the Canadian Cycling Association.
+In the UK, see the Bikeability program.

 A succinct presentation of bicycle driving is available in Bicycling Street Smarts, by John S. Allen.
 Longer treatments can be found in John Forester’s Effective Cycling and John Franklin’s Cyclecraft (unlike the other works mentioned, this one is written from the perspective of those who drive on the left).
 See also the chapters on traffic cycling in the books on bicycle commuting, touring, or fitness by John Schubert, John S. Allen, and Rob van der Plas, all currently out of print.